1851 McIntyre Wall Map of Newburyport, Massachusetts

 A Closer Look

-The detail of the plan is granular, being executed at a scale of 250 feet to the inch.
+The plan features granular detail executed at a scale of 250 feet to an inch.
 Consequently, the layout of individual houses can be discerned - many of which are still in use today.
-Virtually every structure is labeled, either with its purpose (School Houses, Court houses and so on) or its owner.
+Virtually every structure is labeled, either with its purpose (School Houses, Court houses, and so on) or its owner.
 This extends to the maritime industries of Newburyport: dozens of wharves, four mills, and several rope factories - one of which appears to have been nearly nine hundred feet long.

 The Views

-The plan is decorated with nine views, mostly of particularly fine buildings owned by prominent citizens.
+The plan is decorated with nine views, mostly depicting the fine homes and businesses of prominent citizens.
 A bustling scene of loading and unloading carriages attends a view of the Merrimack House hotel, and the Putnam Free School features children playing on the grounds.
-Most prominent are the Town Hall and marks of the town's industriousness: George's Smithy, Ingraham's Machine Shop, and Currier's Shipyard (also appearing at the northwestern extent of the plan) showing a great ship under construction.
+Most prominent are the Town Hall and marks of the town's industriousness: George's Smithy, Ingraham's Machine Shop, and Currier's Shipyard showing a great ship under construction.

 Publication History and Census

-All McIntyre maps are scarce on the market as few were produced and those that survive only appear in a handful of institutional collection.
+All McIntyre maps are scarce on the market as few were produced, and those that survive only appear in a handful of institutional collections.
 His maps, like comparable maps by Francis Walling, were issued by subscription, so only small runs were produced.
-We are aware of examples at The Leventhal Map Center at Boston Public Library, the American Antiquarian Society, the State Library of Massachusetts, and the British Library.
-No examples appear in auction or catalogue records.
+We are aware of examples at the Leventhal Map Center at the Boston Public Library, the American Antiquarian Society, the State Library of Massachusetts, and the British Library.
+No examples appear in auction or catalog records.

 CartographerS